PennLINC/CuBIDS/docs/usage.rst

 .. autofunction:: cubids.cli.cubids_validate

 The Big Picture
 ---------------

-We find it useful to break up the curation process into 3 stages.
-These stages are not necessarily linear, but all three must happen before the ultimate goal: running all your data through pipelines.
+We find it useful to break up the BIDS Dataset Curation process into four components.
+These components are not necessarily linear, but all three must happen before the ultimate goal: running your data successfully through preprocessing pipelines and evenutally being able to use it for analyses.

   1. Ensure the data are valid BIDS.
 This is done using the ``bids-validator`` package.
   2. Detect each :ref:`keygroup` and :ref:`paramgroup` in your BIDS data and modify as necessary.
+  3. Perform quality control on a BIDS dataset based on metadata.
-  3. Test pipelines on example data from each :ref:`paramgroup`.
+  4. Test pipelines on example data from each :ref:`paramgroup`.

 Recall the schematic:

 .. image:: _static/cubids_workflow.png

-In the next section, we'll introduce ``datalad`` and walk through a real example.
+In the next section, we'll introduce ``DataLad`` and walk through a real example.

 .. rubric:: Footnotes